pulap/pulap/README.md

 # Pulap

-**Pulap** is an early-stage real estate management system developed as both a standalone project and a reference implementation for [HatMax](https://github.com/hatmaxkit/hatmax), a Go monorepo generator for microservices.
+**Pulap** is an early-stage real estate management system built as a Go monorepo for microservices.

-This project emerged from two converging efforts: rethinking and reimplementing ideas drawn from past real estate software I’ve collaborated on, and using it as an exercise to distill and refine patterns that shape HatMax.
-The aim is to capture the most solid practices and architectural insights gathered across different projects, where each applied a different subset of good ideas, and consolidate them into a coherent, reproducible foundation.
+This project emerged from rethinking and reimplementing ideas drawn from past real estate software I've collaborated on.
+The aim is to capture solid practices and architectural insights gathered across different projects, where each applied a different subset of good ideas, and consolidate them into a coherent, reproducible foundation.

-Building a generator like HatMax naturally involves building, in parallel, a concrete reference implementation.
-Pulap fulfills that role, focusing on the careful extraction, testing, and polishing of patterns before they are generalized into HatMax.
-The connection between both projects is simply factual: the same developer is exploring and refining the same body of ideas through two complementary paths.

 ---